OpenEnergyPlatform/academy/docs/courses/08_licensing.md

 # 08 - Licensing

-You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/188](https://github.com/OpenEnergyPlatform/academy/issues/188)
+You can provide feedback to this course on GitHub: [https://github.com/OpenEnergyPlatform/academy/issues/188](https://github.com/OpenEnergyPlatform/academy/issues/188)

 ## For whom is this training and what can you learn?